Respiratory alkalosis: pH

+An acidosis is a physiologic process that increases hydrogen ion concentration.

+An alkalosis is a physiologic process that decreases hydrogen ion concentration.

 Treatment

 Respiratory alkalosis is very rarely life-threatening, though pH level should not be 7.5 or greater.
 The aim in treatment is to detect the underlying cause.
 When PaCO2 is adjusted rapidly in individuals with chronic respiratory alkalosis, metabolic acidosis may occur.
 If the individual is on a mechanical ventilator then preventing hyperventilation is done via monitoring ABG levels.

 In popular culture

 In The Andromeda Strain, one of the characters is exposed to contamination, but saves himself by increasing his respiratory rate to induce alkalosis.